Parker McKenzie: Legacy

 His contributions to the Kiowa were honored by the University of Colorado in 1991 with the awarding of an honorary doctorate, and his 100th birthday was honored with a ceremony in the Red Buffalo Hall of the Kiowa Tribal Complex in Carnegie, Oklahoma.
 McKenzie was a Freemason.

 Death

 McKenzie died in 1999 at the age of 101 years, and was interred at Anadarko, Oklahoma.
 After his death, he was elected to the Oklahoma Historians Hall of Fame.

 Family

-Nettie and Parker had two daughters, Esther Hayes of Mountain View and Kathryn Collier of Wewoka.
-They also had three sons, William, Henry, and Robert, all deceased.
+McKenzie and his wife, Nettie, had five children: two daughters and three sons.